What are Small Caps?

 1. Higher growth potential

 Historically, small caps have performed better than large caps in terms of growth.
-Small caps offer higher growth prospects, and they also acquire capital in the meantime.
-It enables them to enhance their growth prospects to a remarkable extent.
+Small caps offer higher growth prospects, and may require capital to enhance their growth prospects.

 2. Fairly priced shares